 Once in our lifetime, every one of us has done something which we regret.
 We can neither go back to the past and fix it nor can we get over it that easily.
-When we think about it we realize that it was all due to a heat of the moment.
+When we think about it we realize that it was all due to the heat of the moment.
 Islam is a religion of peace, and relating to peace it incorporates the beautiful concept of forgiveness.
-The meaning of forgiveness is Islam is two-fold.
+The meaning of forgiveness in Islam is two-fold.
 First, forgiveness refers to a display of Allah’s mercy when His servants ask for forgiveness and repent after sinning.
 Allah says:

 وَجَزَاءُ سَيِّئَةٍ سَيِّئَةٌ مِّثْلُهَا فَمَنْ عَفَا وَأَصْلَحَ فَأَجْرُهُ عَلَى اللَّهِ إِنَّهُ لَا يُحِبُّ الظَّالِمِينَ